refi64/refi64.github.io/posts/the-top-5-programming-languages-youve-never-heard-of.rst

 .. description:
 .. type: text

-Lately, there's been a large surge in new programming languages as languages such  as `Rust <http://www.rust-lang.org/>`_ have been taking the spotlight and showing lots of promise.
+Lately, there's been a large surge in new programming languages as projects such as `Rust <http://www.rust-lang.org/>`_ have been taking the spotlight and showing lots of promise.
 However, there are some programming languages few have heard of that deserve to be more popular.
-Here's a breif listing of some of my favorite languages that aren't very popular.
+Here's a brief listing of some of my favorite languages that aren't common sights.

 ..
 TEASER_END

 Nim
 ===

 `Nim <http://nim-lang.org/>`_ is more popular than most languages on this list.
-It recently acquired `coporate backing from 3DICC <http://forum.nim-lang.org/t/870>`_ and is under very active development.
+It recently acquired `corporate backing from 3DICC <http://forum.nim-lang.org/t/870>`_ and is under very active development.
 Here's a factorial program in Nim:

 .. code-block:: nim